History of the Mass Rapid Transit (Singapore): 1996 to 30 July 2001

 The colour and alphanumeric codes for each direction of travel remained unchanged, except that with the opening of the Woodlands Extension (connecting Yishun station to Choa Chu Kang station), the Jurong East – Choa Chu Kang Branch Line ceased to exist.
 As such, the formerly Northbound Choa Chu Kang Branch Line services in khaki travelled southbound to Marina Bay & as such were denoted as red while the formerly Southbound Choa Chu Kang Branch Line services in brown originated from Marina Bay, hence having travelled northbound it was denoted as yellow.
 The alphanumeric codes for these stations were also replaced.
 After Sembawang it is N14-N18, N20-N23, with the exception of N13 and N19, reserved for future stations Canberra and Sungei Kadut.
-The B1-B3 was renumbered to N21-N23.
+B1-B3 were renumbered to N21-N23.

 The Bukit Panjang LRT opened in 1999 and was given the colours purple and orange to represent its direction of travel.
 Due to the alignment of the route, which was a loop track around Bukit Panjang New Town, the map was different.
-The stations were given the alphanumeric code A1 to A14, with numbering starting from Choa Chu Kang interchange and going anti-clockwise direction on the loop.
-The directional arrow on the shared service track (between stations A1 to A6) was split, half purple coloured and half orange coloured.
+The stations were given the alphanumeric code A1 to A14, with numbering starting from Choa Chu Kang interchange and going in an anti-clockwise direction on the loop.
+The directional arrow on the shared service track (between stations A1 to A6) was split, with half being purple and half being orange.
 From Bukit Panjang station, the orange arrows travelled in an anti-clockwise direction [(service B) via Petir] while the purple arrows travelled in a clockwise direction (service A) towards Senja.
-These were standardised into grey colour since 2001 because of additional LRT lines such as Sengkang and Punggol LRT.
+These were standardised into being grey since 2001 because of additional LRT lines such as Sengkang and Punggol LRT.